herakoi/edukoi/README.md

 python -m pip install mediapipe-silicon
 ```

-Finally, to install `edukoi`, you can do the following:
+Then, to install `edukoi`, you can do the following:

 ```
 git clone https://github.com/lucadimascolo/edukoi.git